Tutorial 1: Classifying Lithology Types in the Ladakh Region Using Kalpa#

 Step 5.1: Prepare the Prediction Dataset#

-Click create after chosing the bands and save as bounding_box.gpkg
+Click create after chosing the band and save as bounding_box.gpkg.

 1. Sample raster data at regular grid intervals.
 Exclude picking any classes since it will be predicted later using ML models.
 Select AOI as bounding_box which was produced earlier.
 Define resolution you want in degrees, not in m or km.
 For eg. 0.05 degree is approx 0.001km or 10m